The Alchemilla mollis is a genus from the Rosaceae family and is native to Europe and Asia. The Alchemilla mollis is commonly named lady’s mantle.

 The lady’s mantle prefers a position with part shade and moist soil.
 In full sun the soil needs to be moister.
-Alchemilla mollis is perfect as groundcover, cut flower, along edges and in borders and is salt and quite drought tolerant.
+Alchemilla mollis is perfect as a groundcover, cut flower, along edges and in borders and is salt and quite drought tolerant.

 Attracts bees: no